HrishiDhondge/CroMaSt/README.md

 conda activate CroMaSt
 ```

-3. Change the path of variables in paramter file
+3. Change the path of variables in the parameter file
 ```
 sed -i 's/\/home\/hdhondge\/CroMaSt\//\/YOUR\/PATH\/TO_CroMaSt\//g' yml/CroMaSt_input.yml
 ```